-Only ten miles west of Olympia, Kennedy Creek is one of the most productive chum salmon spawning streams in all of Washington, with average fall runs topping 30,000 fish.
-Every November, over 5,000 visitors, including more than 2,500 local school children, visit the interpretive sites along the trail to witness this incredible spectacle of nature.
+Only ten miles northwest of Olympia, Kennedy Creek is one of the most productive chum salmon spawning streams in all of Washington, with average fall runs topping 30,000 fish.
+Every November, thousands of visitors, including more than 2,500 local school children, visit the interpretive sites along the trail to witness this incredible spectacle of nature.

-Our efforts at Kennedy Creek are crucial.
+Conserving Kennedy Creek is critically important.
 Chum salmon once returned to Puget Sound by the millions.
 By the mid-20th century, runs in Kennedy Creek had been reduced to an average of 100 fish a year.
-Thanks to local recovery and conservation efforts, those numbers have been dramatically improved, and WRC’s acquisition will ensure this vital stream is forever protected and these gains are not lost.
+Thanks to local recovery and conservation efforts, those numbers have dramatically improved.
+As DNR adds additional lands into the Kennedy Creek Natural Area, we will help ensure this vital stream is forever protected and these gains are not lost.

 Kennedy Creek also supports runs of coho and pink salmon, coastal and resident cutthroat trout and winter steelhead, as well as rich wildlife.
 Salmon carcasses provide important marine-derived nutrients to the surrounding riparian and estuarine ecosystems, including 120 wildlife species, from northern river otter and bobcat to red-tailed hawk.

-By conserving Kennedy Creek, WRC will preserve not just a great salmon run, but an entire ecosystem that depends on the health of its fish.
+The long-term protection of Kennedy Creek will preserve not just a great salmon run, but an entire ecosystem that depends on the health of its fish.
 We will also ensure that future students can continue to learn the importance of salmon to the Puget Sound and the world, and the interconnection between forest and fish, shorebirds and shellfish.

 Nov 17, 2016